Keeping our Young People Safe

 And Our Volunteers.

 Our leaders also understand the Youth Card, their responsibilities, and how they should act around young people.
-As well as this, our Safe From Harm card is there to make sure they have resources to fall back on if they ever find themselves unsure of what to do.
+As well as this, our Safeguarding card is there to make sure they have resources to fall back on if they ever find themselves unsure of what to do.

-Supporting our young people, parents, and volunteers is a robust child protection system.
-Elements of the child protection system include:
+Supporting our young people, parents, and volunteers is a robust safeguarding system.
+Elements of the safeguarding system include:

 Anyone – Kaiarāhi, adult helpers, and parents – who regularly help out or attend an overnight camp are police vetted.
 This is to ensure that we maintain the highest standard of safety around the young people in our care.